VOTING IN THE NOV. 3 GENERAL ELECTION:

 3. To vote Absentee, you simply apply for a ballot and it will be mailed to you.
 You do not have to provide a reason to vote absentee by mail.
 This is different from what we have done in the past.
 You do have to fill out all required information and sign it appropriately.
 Another difference, however, is that you are not required to have a witness signature, if you think that you can not get one safely.
 (Again, this procedure was established by the General Assembly with the Approval of the Governor in the last regular legislative session.)

-Then you either return it by mail or deliver it personally to the Registrar or a Registrar’s agent at the Registrar’s office or deliver it to a Drop Box at the Registrar’s Office.
+Then you either return it by mail or deliver it personally to the Registrar or a Registrar’s agent at the Registrar’s office or deliver it to a Drop Box inside the Registrar’s Office.
 If you plan to do this it may be simpler to vote early at the Registrar’s office.
 No absentee application, no concerns about the mail, no concerns about signatures, or returning the ballot.

 You will also have the option to devliver your voted Absentee Ballot to a Drop Box at a Precinct Polling Place on Election Day.
 You will not, however either be able to put your Absentee Ballot directly into an OVI Scanner.